 Use vagrant box! vagrant script will ask you for a shared folder location.
 I will contain dashboard project

 Dashboard Cache is a small storage application that allows you to store your widget data.
-It's particuraly useful when your want to store data from remote servers.
-You can for instance run a simple cron jab to send 10min average cpu/disk usage.
+It's particularly useful when your want to store data from remote servers.
+You can, for instance, run a simple cron jab to send 10min average cpu/disk usage.

 Project itself is small enough to be a part of Dashbaord project, there is however separate Kernel class for handling DashboardCache requests.